ansible/ansible-container/docs/rst/deploy_kubernetes.rst

     options:
       kube_runAsUser: 997

-The ports list inclues *80:8080*, which indicates that port 8080 from the container should be exposed as port 80 on the host.
+The ports list includes *80:8080*, which indicates that port 8080 from the container should be exposed as port 80 on the host.
 The *shipit* command interprets this as port 80 should be exposed to the outside, as it would be when the application is launched locally.